 If you're up for a foodie quest, Scott's Pizza Tours offers both a bus tour and walking tour whose missions are to introduce you to NYC's finest slices.

 Get a Photo Op on Top of the Rock

 Top of the Rock is a first-rate sightseeing attraction in midtown Manhattan.
-Visitors can ogle great views of Manhattan from three observation decks on the top of famous 30 Rockefeller Plaza, a prime New York City address with a history that dates back to 1929.
-There are three observation decks, starting at the 67 floor.
+Visitors can ogle great views of Manhattan from three observation decks on the top of the famous 30 Rockefeller Plaza, a prime New York City address with a history that dates back to 1929.
+There are three observation decks, starting on the 67th floor.

 Take a TV and Movie Location Tour